-JERUSALEM, Israel - Thousands are visiting Jerusalem this week to celebrate Easter and the events leading up to Resurrection Day.
-The most popular attractions will be the historic locations that played significant roles during Holy Week.
+JERUSALEM, Israel - Thousands of Christian pilgrims usually visit Jerusalem this week to celebrate Easter and the events leading up to Resurrection Day.
+The most popular attractions are the historic locations that played significant roles during Holy Week.

 The Bible says Jesus had a final Passover meal with his disciples before going to the cross.
 The Cenaculum on Mount Zion is the traditional site of the Upper Room.